Super $q$-Howe duality and web categories: Applications

-This symmetry is not new: it can be deduced from~\cite[Section~9]{luk} and has been studied in~\cite{lp}.
-In our framework it follows directly from the green-red symmetry in $\InSp$.
+This symmetry is not new: it can be deduced from \cite[Section 9]{luk} and has been studied in \cite{lp} and \cite[Proposition 4.4]{gm}.
+In our framework it follows directly from the green--red symmetry in $\InSp$.

 \begin{proof} We only give a proof for the case of knots $\cal{K}$.
 The proof for links is analogous, but the notation is more involved.
-We denote by $I_{\mathrm{gr}}$ the involution on $\InSp$ given by the green-red symmetry, and by $I_q$ the involution on $\C_{a,q}$ which inverts the variable $q$.
+We denote by $I_{\mathrm{gr}}$ the involution on $\InSp$ given by the green--red symmetry, and by $I_q$ the involution on $\C_{a,q}$ which inverts the variable $q$.

-\textbf{Claim}: for $u\in\End_{\InSp}(\vec{K})$ we have
+\textbf{Claim.} For $u\in\End_{\InSp}(\vec{K})$ we have

-It suffices to prove this in the case where $u$ is a primitive web (a morphism that consists of a single web with coefficient $1$).
-In Lemma~\ref{lem-diatrace} we have met evaluation relations for monochromatic green webs of edge label at most 2, but clearly analogous relations can be derived for red and mixed webs.
-In fact, all necessary evaluation relations are invariant under $I_{\mathrm{gr}}$ and $I_q$, except the two relations in~\eqref{eq-newmoves}.
+It suffices to prove $\mathrm{tr}(u)=(-1)^K I_q(\mathrm{tr}(I_{\mathrm{gr}}(u)))$ where $u$ is a primitive web (a morphism that consists of a single web with coefficient $1$, which is thus invariant under $I_q$).
+In \fullref{lem-diatrace} we have met evaluation relations for monochromatic green webs of edge label at most 2, but clearly analogous relations can be derived for red and mixed webs.
+In fact, all necessary evaluation relations are invariant under $I_{\mathrm{gr}}$ and $I_q$, except the two relations in \eqref{eq-newmoves}.
 The circle relation is $I_{\mathrm{gr}}$ invariant, but acquires a sign under $I_{q}$.
-The following computation shows that the green and red bubble relations also respect~\eqref{eq-claim}: We note that in the computation of $\mathrm{tr}(u)$ via Lemma~\ref{lem-diatrace} strands can only be removed by circle moves and bubble moves.
-Both of these acquire a sign under $I_q$, which causes the factor $(-1)^K$ in~\eqref{eq-claim}.
+The following computation shows that the green and red bubble relations also respect \eqref{eq-claim}: We note that in the computation of $\mathrm{tr}(u)$ via \fullref{lem-diatrace} strands can only be removed by circle moves and bubble moves.
+Both of these acquire a sign under $I_q$, which causes the factor $(-1)^K$ in \eqref{eq-claim}.
 This proves the claim.